Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 Combining Theorem~\ref{thm::metric_completion} and Theorem~\ref{thm::geodesic_metric_space} with the axiomatic characterization for TBM given in \cite{map_making} and the results in the first paper of this series \cite{qlebm}, as well as some additional work carried out in the present article, we will find that the law of the metric space with metric $\oqdist$ is indeed equivalent to the law of TBM.

 \begin{theorem} Suppose that $\CS = (\s^2,h)$ is a unit area $\sqrt{8/3}$-LQG sphere and that $\oqdist$ is as in Theorem~\ref{thm::continuity}.
-Then the law of the metric measure space $(\s^2, \oqdist,\mu_h)$ is the same as that of the unit area Brownian map.
-Moreover, $\oqdist$ is almost surely determined by~$\CS$. \end{theorem}
+Then the law of the metric measure space $(\s^2, \oqdist,\mu_h)$ is the same as that of the unit area Brownian map. \end{theorem}

-Theorem~\ref{thm::tbm_lqg} implies that there exists a coupling of the law of a $\sqrt{8/3}$-LQG unit area sphere~$\CS$ and an instance $(M,d,\nu)$ of TBM such that the metric measure space $(\s^2,\oqdist,\mu_h)$ associated with $\CS$ is almost surely isometric to $(M,d,\nu)$.
-Moreover, by the construction of $\qdist$ given in \cite{qlebm} we have that $\oqdist$ and hence $(M,d,\nu)$ is almost surely determined by~$\CS$.
-That is, the structure $(M,d,\nu)$ of TBM is a measurable function of~$\CS$.
+Theorem~\ref{thm::tbm_lqg} implies that there exists a coupling of the law of a $\sqrt{8/3}$-LQG unit area sphere~$\CS$ and an instance $(M,d,\nu)$ of TBM such that the metric measure space $(\s^2,\oqdist,\mu_h)$ associated with $\CS$ is a.s.\ isometric to $(M,d,\nu)$.
+Moreover, by the construction of $\qdist$ given in \cite{qlebm} we have that $\oqdist$ and hence $(M,d,\nu)$ is a.s.\ determined by~$\CS$.
+That is, the metric measure space structure $(M,d,\nu)$ of TBM is a measurable function of~$\CS$.
 The converse is the main result of the subsequent work in this series \cite{qle_determined}.
-In other words, it will be shown in \cite{qle_determined} that TBM almost surely determines its embedding into $\sqrt{8/3}$-LQG via $\QLE(8/3,0)$.
+In other words, it will be shown in \cite{qle_determined} that TBM a.s.\ determines its embedding into $\sqrt{8/3}$-LQG via $\QLE(8/3,0)$.

 We can extract from Theorem~\ref{thm::tbm_lqg} the equivalence of the $\QLE(8/3,0)$ metric on a unit boundary length $\sqrt{8/3}$-quantum disk \cite{dms2014mating} and the random metric disk with boundary called the \emph{Brownian disk}.
 The Brownian disk is defined in different ways in \cite{bettinelli_miermont} and \cite{map_making} and is further explored in \cite{alg}.
-The equivalence of the Brownian disk definitions in \cite{bettinelli_miermont} and \cite{map_making} will be established in the forthcoming work \cite{emmanuel_miermont_disks}.
+The equivalence of the Brownian disk definitions in \cite{bettinelli_miermont} and \cite{map_making} was proved by Le Gall in \cite{lg2019disksnake}; and will be approached from another angle in the forthcoming work \cite{emmanuel_miermont_disks}.
 We can similarly extract from Theorem~\ref{thm::tbm_lqg} the equivalence of the $\QLE(8/3,0)$ metric on a $\sqrt{8/3}$-quantum cone \cite{SHE_WELD,dms2014mating} and the Brownian plane \cite{cl2012brownianplane}.
 We state this result as the following corollary.